Skip to content

 Pages can be enabled to emulate devices, like phones and tablets, making it easy to see how your content will look at different screen sizes.

-Screen shot of mobile preview with ecommerce When device preview mode is enabled, you’ll see icons in the admin bar for each of the breakpoints (sizes) that have been set through the breakpointPreviewMode of the @apostrophecms/asset module.
-Clicking on an icon will cause your page content to display in a container that matches the specific device size, so you can quickly check how the layout and styles respond.
+Clicking on an icon or making a selection from dropdown menu will cause your page content to display in a container that matches the specific device size, so you can quickly check how the layout and styles respond.
 The displayed content will be fully editable, so that you can see how any new content is impacted by the current media queries.
-You can go back to editing in the full browser screen by clicking on the currently selected preview icon.
+You can go back to editing in the full browser screen by clicking on the currently selected preview icon or clicking on the X to the right of the dropdown.

 Custom styles you’ve added with CSS media queries are converted by the asset module to container queries.
 Note that this only works with styles added or imported by stylesheets in the ui/src/index.scss files of each module, it doesn't work with styles outside the build path, like styles added directly to the template.
 Keep in mind that while most media queries will translate well, there are some differences when using container queries that might not be fully reflected in the preview.
 For example, you can not add min-height or rotation query parameters to containers.